maxpetul/C3X/Art/Animations/Resources/Fox/README.txt

-Created by Bralvodrenak, slightly shrunken and adapted by instafluff.
+Created by Bralvodrenak, slightly shrunken, reversed, and adapted by instafluff.